 Measurement & Data

 Free 4th grade measurement & data worksheets.
-Free printable 4th grade measurement worksheets.
-Nine weeks covering metric and customary conversions, perimeter and area of rectangles, line plots with fractions, and real-world word problems.
+Free printable 4th grade measurement and data worksheets.
+Nine weeks covering metric units of length, mass, and capacity, time and elapsed time, perimeter and area, composite shapes, line plots, and multi-step measurement problems — taught through concept passages and worked examples before practice.

 What's Included